Linuxfabrik/lfops/roles/librenms/README.md

 * Whether LibreNMS reads and writes its RRD files through RRDCached.
 Set this to `false` to stop and disable RRDCached and have LibreNMS access the files directly.
 Have a look at "How the Role Behaves" above.
 * Type: Boolean.
 * Default: `true`
+* Deviates from the upstream default `false`: LibreNMS writes every RRD file on every poll cycle without it, which is the bulk of the disk I/O of a poller and the first thing to hurt once a host monitors more than a handful of devices.

 `librenms__rrdcached_service_enabled`